-This nutritious Instant Pot Beef & Vegetable Soup will keep you cozy and warm until the end of winter and it’s Whole30 and gluten-free friendly.
+This nutritious Instant Pot beef vegetable Soup is filled with hearty ingredients and will keep you cozy and warm until the end of winter.
+This recipe is Whole30 and gluten-free friendly.

-We are at the tail end of winter so comforting and nutritious soup is still a must.
+When it comes to cool weather, comforting and nutritious soup is still a must.
 When it’s cold you just don’t feel like doing much, especially planning out a whole dinner menu for the family.
-A thick stew-like hearty soup will keep everyone full with only the good stuff.
+This thick stew-like hearty Instant Pot beef and vegetable soup will keep everyone full with only the good stuff.

 What’s great about soup is you can make a large batch and serve for several meals thereafter.
 Makes life so much simpler with fewer decisions you have to make with an already hectic schedule.
 When you’re busy it’s easy to go with fast food that isn’t healthy.
 Setting aside a little time to make this soup is a great meal prepping plan for the rest of the week to have a nutritious meal ready to be heated up.